-- Increased muscle volume
+- Enhance muscle strength.

-- Decreased risk of cardiovascular disease
+- Decrease the risk of cardiovascular disease.

-- Improved bone mineral density
+- Improve bone mineral density.